 The open source architecture prevents you from being locked in with a single vendor, giving you total freedom and flexibility to build your tech stack.
 On the other hand, Contentstack is a proprietary tool, which means that it has a set of tools with whom it works best, but you won’t find support if you deviate from that list. dotCMS is an open source CMS built with the community’s assistance and a user-first mentality, giving us the speed to build impactful solutions for our user communities faster and cost-effectively.

 A low-code-ready CMS like dotCMS requires minimal scripting knowledge, making it the best CMS choice for marketers who aren’t familiar with coding or scripting.
 Contentstack, on the other hand, was built for developers and IT teams, which makes it a marketer unfriendly choice.
-Conversely, dotCMS provides marketers with drag-and-drop features and a WYSIWYG editor where you can build websites and single page applications without coding, empowering non-technical users to step up and build websites without the need for an IT team.
+Conversely, dotCMS provides marketers with drag-and-drop features and a visual block editor where you can build websites and single page applications without coding, empowering non-technical users to step up and build websites without the need for an IT team.

 dotCMS Commerce Experience enables direct access to all orders without the need of an external application —whether they are created in a webstore, a mobile app, at a POS, or on an IoT device.
 Contentstack, on the other hand, doesn’t support eCommerce out-of-the-box and requires a third-party integration to deliver commerce experiences. dotCMS focuses on experiences rather than the products and services, as well as hyper-personalization, which are vital areas where enterprise can differentiate from the competition to win.